Examination malpractice causes, effects, and solutions in Nigeria

 Here are the primary causes of exam malpractice in Nigeria.

-Parenting failure
+1. Parenting failure

 When exam time comes around, some of these parents are often at the forefront in facilitating cheating for their children to get good grades.

-A corrupt educational system
+2. A corrupt educational system

-Poor students' attitude
+3. Poor students attitude

-Some of these students do not believe in the tried and tested attributes such as dedication and consistency.
+Some students do not believe in the tried and tested attributes such as dedication and consistency.
 As a result of this poor attitude, such students often tend to resort to various forms of examination malpractice.

-Environmental (societal) factors
+4. Environmental (societal) factors

-At times, Nigerian candidates have found themselves in a society where examination malpractice is celebrated and, sometimes, justified.
+Nigerian candidates have found themselves in a society where examination malpractice is celebrated and, sometimes, justified.
 The environment has a way of influencing students who are quick to embrace norms.

 In a society that will go to any lengths to succeed, cheating has become one of the somewhat accepted vices in society.